michaelshiloh/robotaPsyche/syllabus.md

 * drawings of mechanisms
 * highlight both successes and failures

-The purpose of the journal is threefold.
-First, it is a valuable way for you to communicate that you are keeping up with the work in the class and that you are grasping the material.
-I read the journals to see how you are doing.
+Your papers will also be handed in on your Github repository

-Second, the journal is a way to document your work for your own use.
-You must update the journal each week with the work you have done for class.
-You should use the journal as an opportunity to write clearly write your thoughts, questions, and analysis based on the class assignments.
 The writing is expected to be well reasoned and grammatically correct.
 You should link to any relevant sources, and provide context, such as images, video or audio, when appropriate.

-Third, we all make extensive use of online resources generously created by others.
-By sharing our own work, we pay forward, making what we learned available in the hopes that others might benefit.
+We all make extensive use of online resources generously created by others.
+By sharing our own work, we pay forward, making what we learned available in the hopes that others might find it useful.

 ### Interactive Media Program Learning Outcomes
 Upon completion of the major in Interactive Media at NYU Abu Dhabi, all students are expected to have fulfilled the following: